mariog-nhs/bb-utils/README.md

 As you can see from `bb.edn`, it's a call to the native method `rand-nth`.

-### Pull all (still uncompleted/WIP)

-To pull all the repositories, in this case the ones used by the PRM team.

 ### Rota

 To create a permutation given a list of names, for example to create a single rota (for running standups or anything like that)